danhetrick/perl-ircd/README.md

 If ran with no arguments, **Raven IRCd** will load a file named `default.xml` located either in the directory where `raven-ircd.pl` is located, or in the `/settings` directory, in the same directory as `raven-ircd.pl`.
 The directory where `raven-ircd.pl` is located will be called the **home directory** in the rest of this document;  the `/settings` directory located in the home directory will be called the **settings directory**.

-If ran with a single filename as an argument, **Raven IRCd** will load that file as a configuration file (see [Configuration](#configuration)).
-Any settings that file does *not* contain will use the default values (see [Default settings](#default-settings)).
+If ran with a single filename as an argument, **Raven IRCd** will load that file as a configuration file (see [Configuration](#configuration)), and if it can't be found, will look for it first in the **home** directory, and then in the **settings** directory.
+Any settings that the configuration file does *not* contain will use the default values (see [Default settings](#default-settings)).
 If the file can't be found, the server will alert the user of this, but still start with all default values.

 If ran with 'default' as an argument, **Raven IRCd** will start *wihout* any configuration file; it will just use the default settings (see [Default settings](#default-settings)).